 Recent major victories include:

-- Successful advocacy to ensure that community development investments from the state are at least level funded (including Community Legacy, Strategic Demolition, Baltimore Regional Neighborhood Initiative, Rental Housing Works, Rural Maryland Prosperity Investment Fund, and more).
+- Successful advocacy each year to ensure that community development investments from the state are at least level funded (including Community Legacy, Strategic Demolition, Baltimore Regional Neighborhood Initiative, Rental Housing Works, Rural Maryland Prosperity Investment Fund, and more).

 - The elimination of the local approval requirements for state-financed projects and streamlining of the rental housing programs in 2014 (passage of the Multifamily Housing Program Efficiency Act HB453)